cookpete/auto-changelog/README.md

 ### Usage

-Simply run `auto-changelog` in the root folder of a git repository. `git log` is run behind the scenes in order to parse the commit history.
+Simply run `auto-changelog` in the root folder of a git repository.

+Behind the scenes, `git log` is run in order to parse the commit history.
+Commits are ordered by relevance by default (i.e. breaking changes first, followed by commits that made the most changes).
+To order by date instead, see the `--sort-commits-by-date` option below.

 ```bash
 Usage: auto-changelog [options]